Aarhus University, Department of Archaeology and Heritage Studies

-The appointment begins in Summer 2022 or as soon as possible thereafter.
+The appointment begins on 15 April 2022 or as soon as possible thereafter.

 The university is keen for its staff to reflect the diversity of society and thus welcomes applications from all qualified applicants regardless of their personal background.

 This position is made possible by a DFF Project II grant for the project Enduring Materialities of Colonialism: temporality, spatiality and memory on St Croix, USVI (2019-2024).
-The project is led by Dr Laura McAtackney and includes working in partnership with a range of colleagues Dr Magdalena Naum, Aarhus University, Dr Krysta Ryzewski, Wayne State University, and Dr Meredith Hardy, National Park Service (USVI).
-This is a project based on co-production and knowledge exchange with the communities we are working with on St Croix and that includes a commitment to communicating the results of the research on the island and in Denmark as well as through academic outputs.
-It is an interdisciplinary project that has an emphasis on researching the role of material remnants of colonialism in providing new insights into the experiences of the colonial past and considering if, and how, they continue to shape memory and identity on the contemporary island.
+The project is led by Dr Laura McAtackney and includes working in partnership with a range of colleagues: Dr Magdalena Naum, Aarhus University, Dr Krysta Ryzewski, Wayne State University, and Dr Meredith Hardy, National Park Service (USVI).
+This is a project based on co-production and knowledge exchange with the communities we are working with on St Croix, which includes a commitment to communicating the results of the research on the island and in Denmark as well as through academic outputs.
+It is an interdisciplinary project that has an emphasis on researching the roles of various material remnants of colonialism in providing new insights into the experiences of the colonial past and considering whether, and how, they continue to shape memory and identity on the contemporary island.

-The successful applicant is expected to participate in project activities, especially working with various communities on the island to explore what they identify as ‘their’ (individual and collective) heritage.
-This project will include project activities on St Croix with the expectation of spending periods of at least two weeks on the island (if not longer; this aspect is to be negotiable).
-They will be part of a team based at the Department of Archaeology and Heritage Studies at Moesgaard Campus, Aarhus and will be expected to take an active part in departmental activities including lectures, seminars, and workshops when in Denmark.
+The successful applicant is expected to participate in project activities, especially conducting their own collections-based research at a variety of museums, heritage institutions and private collections in Denmark, St Croix and further afield (as appropriate).
+This project will include fieldwork seasons with the expectation of spending at least one month as part of the project team on St Croix (probably June 2022 or 2023).
+The postdoc will be part of a team based at the Department of Archaeology and Heritage Studies at Moesgaard Campus, Aarhus and will be expected to take an active part in departmental activities including lectures, seminars and workshops.

 Applicants are asked to submit: